aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 ### Storing customized token properties on-chain

-The Aptos token standard provides an easy way to store properties on-chain and be used by [Aptos Names](https://www.aptosnames.com/) and other services.
-You can define your own properties based on your application.
-Each token can also have its own property values.
-These properties can be directly read and written by smart contracts.
+The Aptos token standard uses the [`PropertyMap`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token/sources/property_map.move) module to store on-chain properties of tokens. `PropertyMap` maps a string key to a property value on-chain, which stores the value in Binary Canonical Serialization (BCS) format and its type.
+Currently, only primitive types (bool, u8, u64, u128, address and String) are supported in `PropertyMap`.
+Applications, such as [Aptos Names](https://www.aptosnames.com/), define application specific properties that are read and written by the applications smart contract.

 #### Default properties